Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 The MS Degree program requires 36 credits which can be completed in as few as four semesters.
 Students complete eight core courses which may be enriched by specializing in Human Services or Urban Crime Policy.
 Graduates will develop competences in research methods, causes of crime, analyses of police, courts and the correctional system and crime reduction strategies.

-These Fact Sheets provide detailed information on Monroe's Master's of Criminal Justice degree programs as well as the various concentrations offered.
+This Fact Sheet provides detailed information on Monroe's Master's of Criminal Justice degree programs as well as the various concentrations offered.

 Master (M.S.)
 Degree Program in Criminal Justice Consumer Information